How to Replace Analog Thermostat with Digital?

 After turning off the breaker box’s power, you should always, always, ALWAYS, confirm the power is shut off with a voltage tester and/multimeter.
 NEVER assume the power is off.
 A line voltage of 240 can kill you.

-Remove the faceplate and detach the wires.
-Since some thermostats comprise mercury, your old thermostat will need to be recycled.
-You can look on Google to see where you can recycle it.
-Twist the back part of the thermostat onto the wall (after drawing the wires through space).
-Look at your directions and check the diagram to recognize which wires get connected where.
 After wires are attached, you can connect the digital thermostat.
 Depending on the type of your new thermostat, the number of batteries will differ.
 Finally, connect the base and screw in position.
 Switch the power back on, and you’re finished!

 Why Analog Thermostat Is Bad?

-When you raised the setting on your analog thermostat for more than two degrees, you could not get the desired temperature, rather the temperature went higher than you set it.
-Digital thermostats have more accurate temperature sensitivity providing your place with greater comfort with less costly utility bills.
-These thermostats come as either programmable or non-programmable – your decision.
+When you raised the setting on your analog thermostat for more than two degrees, you could not get the desired temperature, rather, the temperature went higher than you set it.

 Therefore, the digital thermostat is a must-have in every house.
 Save cash, preserve energy, go green.